From Tuesday 24 March 2020 we have put in place a restriction on visiting, due to the Coronavirus/ COVID-19 outbreak.

 · Urgent appointments and emergency surgery will continue as normal.

 · Our A&E department remains open for patients requiring urgent care.
 But please remember that people should not visit the hospital if they have the symptoms of COVID-19, which includes a high temperature and/or a new continuous cough.

-In special circumstances it might be possible to visit outside these times but this must be arranged in advance with the Ward Manager or Matron.
+In special circumstances it might be possible to visit but this must be arranged in advance with the Ward Manager or Matron.

 Gifts such as flowers and balloons are attractive but can prevent staff maintaining a clean and safe environment.
 We would be grateful if gifts of this nature are not bought to the ward.